Package Management#

 6. Distributions.jl#

 Distributions.jl provides a large collection of probability distributions and related functions.
-It is useful for statistical modeling and probabilistic computations.
+It is useful for statistical modelling and probabilistic computations.

 Distributions.jl